open-edge-insights/video-custom-udfs/README.md

 Refer [PySafetyGearIngestion-README](./PySafetyGearIngestion/README.md) for more information on the udf configs.
 Refer [PySafetyGearAnalytics-README](./PySafetyGearAnalytics/README.md) for more information on the udf configs.

-The [PyMultiClassificationIngestion](./PyMultiClassificationIngestion) showcases a UDF wherein everything is performed inside VideoIngestion containers, hence this is something user executes when it doesn't want to involve the eis-msgbus to be involved for data transfer between containers thereby achieving faster processing of the pipeline.
+The [PyMultiClassificationIngestion](./PyMultiClassificationIngestion) showcases a UDF wherein everything is performed inside VideoIngestion containers, hence this is something user executes when it doesn't want to involve the eii-msgbus to be involved for data transfer between containers thereby achieving faster processing of the pipeline.

 Refer [PyMultiClassificationIngestion-README](./PyMultiClassificationIngestion/README.md) for more information on the udf configs.